zxingify/zxingify-objc/README.md

 #### CocoaPods

-The recommended way to install ZXingObjC is with [CocoaPods](http://cocoapods.org), a dependency mananger for Objective-C projects.
-After installing CocoaPods just add ZXingObjC to your Podfile:
+[CocoaPods](http://cocoapods.org) is a dependency manager for Swift and Objective-C Cocoa projects.
+After installing CocoaPods add ZXingObjC to your Podfile:

 ```ruby
 platform :ios, '7.0'